Kingdom Come State Park offers Wonderland Putt Putt - Harlan Enterprise

 “We did Haunted Putt Putt, and it was a huge success,” Cornett said.
 “We did it every weekend in October and people were waiting in line 30 minutes to get a golf club.
 Once I saw how well that did, I just had to transform it into a winter wonderland.”

-Cornett added the Gift Shop will be open, with all sorts of merchandise available.
+Cornett mentioned the Gift Shop will be able, with all sorts of merchandise available.